8.3.2. CYP2D6¶

 - Duplication of a wild-type allele; increased amount of functional enzyme

-“In such cases, the mean dose indications widely used in the literature do not do justice to either fast or slow metabolizers.”
-Thus, depending on the CYP2D6 metabolization type, the dosage of nortryptiline must be varied between 10 mg and 500 mg.
+“In such cases, the average doses reported in the literature do not do justice to either fast or slow metabolizers.”
+Depending on the CYP2D6 metabolization type, the dosage of nortryptiline must be varied between 10 mg and 500 mg.

 Enzyme variant |